jacobdweightman/jacobdweightman.github.io/_posts/2025-04-24-tag-systems.md

 $$

 Tag systems don't always halt.
-There are two other behaviors that are possible:
-_looping_ and _diverging_.
-Because the rules only allow one possible way to proceed, tag systems are _deterministic_.
-That is, all the future states of the system are entirely determined by the current state.
-If the tag system were to end up in the same state multiple times, it will end up circling back to it infinitely many times, and we say that it _loops_ on the initial state.
-Our example tag system, for instance, has the following loop:
+There are two other behaviors that are possible: we might eventually come back to some sequence of marbles that has happened before, and because the way we proceed is deterministic, we will do this over and over again.
+When this happens, we say that the tag system _loops_.
+It's also possible to do neither of these things by having an ever-growing sequence of marbles, in which case we say that the tag system _diverges_.
+Note that a particular tag system might do different things on different initial sequences of marbles.
+To make this concrete, here's a sequence for our example tag system that loops every three steps:

 $$
 GRB \Rightarrow BRRB \Rightarrow RBG \Rightarrow GRB \Rightarrow \dots